Nitin6404/TIC_TAC_TOE/README.md

-The motive of this project is not to build a TIC TAC TOE game in C++, The motive here is to learn Docker, create a DockerFile, create a image, use Docker Compose The final thing is to just a single command and they get TIC TAC TOE game running in their local machine
+The motive of this project is not to build a TIC TAC TOE game in C++, The motive here is to learn Docker, create a DockerFile, create a image, use Docker Compose The final thing is to just a single command and user get TIC TAC TOE game running in their local machine